-Normally, a guest does not stay long with his host.
-After dropping by for a while and completing his purpose or courtesy call , he shall finally say goodbye and depart.
-When he will return is something that cannot be determined exactly by the host since he does not possess the will of his visitor ,nor does he have any control and authority over him.
-Such visitor could return at his appointed time but may not find the same host for he could have left for the destination from which he will never return at all.
+Usually, a guest does not stay long with his host as the time comes to farewell Ramadan.
+After dropping by for a while and completing his purpose or courtesy call, he shall finally say goodbye and depart.
+When he returns is something that cannot be determined precisely by the host since he does not possess the will of his visitor, nor does he have any control and authority over him.
+Such a visitor could return at his appointed time but may not find the same host, for he could have left for the destination from which he will never return.

-This is how Ramadan manifests itself to the Muslim Ummah so that when it leaves and departs in a few days from now, none of us has the assurance of receiving it again next year simply because none of us knows his fate – whether he will be still around , or will already have joined his Creator – by the time Ramadan returns again next year.
+This is how Ramadan manifests itself to the Muslim Ummah so that when it leaves and departs a few days from now, none of us has the assurance of receiving it again next year simply because none of us knows his fate – whether he will be still around, or will already have joined his Creator – by the time Ramadan returns next year.

-where are the eyes that will weep and where are the hearts that will humble themselves by the fear of Almighty Allah, the Bounteous King?
+O People who are present here!
+A time come to farewell Ramadan; the eyes will weep, and the hearts will humble themselves by the fear of Almighty Allah, the Bounteous King?

 You have heard this so many times from the Holy Qur’an:

 “All the creatures will certainly die.”